SirPepe/ornament/Readme.md

 ### Debounced reactive

-`@reactive()` causes its decorated method to get called for once for *every* attribute change.
+`@reactive()` causes its decorated method to get called for once for *every* attribute and property change.
 This is sometimes useful, but sometimes you will want to batch method calls for increased efficiency.
 This is easy if you combine `@reactive()` with `@debounce()`:

 ```javascript
 import { define, prop, reactive, debounce int } from "@sirpepe/ornament";